duchesnay/pystatsml/auto_gallery/python_lang.rst

     s.upper()           # returns 'I LIKE YOU'
     s.startswith('I')   # returns True
     s.endswith('you')   # returns True
-    s.isdigit()         # returns False (returns True if every character in the string is a digit) s.find('like')      # returns index of first occurrence (2), but doesn't support regex s.find('hate')      # returns -1 since not found s.replace('like','love')    # replaces all instances of 'like' with 'love'
+    s.isdigit()         # returns False (True if every character is a digit) s.find('like')      # returns index of first occurrence s.find('hate')      # returns -1 since not found s.replace('like', 'love')    # replaces all instances of 'like' with 'love'

     # split a string into a list of substrings separated by a delimiter
     s.split(' ')        # returns ['I','like','you']